 Interactive colors are assigned to interactive elements, such as hover-over buttons, clickable links, buttons.
 You want the color for these elements to stand out from the background so users can find them easily.

-Now that you’ve had color terminology explained, you can feel more comfortable communicating with your team about your app project.
+Now that you’ve had color terminology explained, you can feel more comfortable communicating with your team about your app development project.
 Go ahead and ask your designer to bring down the saturation on that burnt orange hue you love, but is slightly dominating your palette.
 You’re ready to talk color!

 Still got questions?
 Here are more articles and resources for learning about color theory and how to apply it to your projects.